-+ [p.
+- [p.
 74] "Between every rational moment were a billion irrational ones."

-In mathematics, between every rational number there are an infinite number of irrational numbers.
+In mathematics, between every two rational numbers lie an infinite number of irrational numbers.
 A rational number is a number that can be expressed in the form of p/q where p and q are integers.
-Irrational numbers are ones that can't, such as pi or the square root of 2.
+Irrational numbers are ones that cannot, such as π or the square root of 2.

-+ [p.
+- [p.
 77] "A man might spend his life peering at the private life of elementary particles and then find he either knew who he was or where he was, but not both."

 A lovely reference to Heisenberg's Uncertainty Principle (see the annotation for p.
-178/171 of Pyramids).
+178 of Pyramids).
 Also plays on the stereotype of the absent-minded old scientist.

-+ [p.
-79] "'Archchancellor Weatherwax only used it once $[\dots]$ '"
+- [p.
+79] "'Archchancellor Weatherwax only used it once [...]' "

 Archchancellor Weatherwax was in charge of UU in the time of The Light Fantastic, estimated (by some deeply contorted calculation) to be set about 25 years before the time of Hogfather.
 See also the annotation for p.
-8/8 of The Light Fantastic.
+8 of The Light Fantastic.

-+ [p.
+- [p.
 82] 'Old Faithful' is the name of the famous big regular geyser in Yellowstone Park.
-No wonder Ridcully feels 'clean'.
+No wonder Ridcully feels 'clean'. - -[p.

-+ [p.
 83] "On the second day of Hogswatch I... sent my true love back A nasty little letter, hah, yes, indeed, and a partridge in a pear tree."